Marisa Diena

-Marisa Diena was an Italian-Jewish resistance fighter active in World War II.
-She was born on September 29, 1916, in Turin, Italy.
+Marisa Diena (September 29, 1916 – May 8, 2013) was an Italian-Jewish resistance fighter active in World War II.
 She was a member of the Garibaldi Brigades, a communist partisan resistance group operating in the Torre Pellice mountains.
 Described as "small and pretty, with curly reddish hair" by fellow partisan Silvia Pons, Marisa was a vital member of Italian resistance efforts.
-She died on May 8, 2013.

 Early life

-Marisa Diena was born to Jewish parents Giorgina and Mario Diena in 1916, in the midst of post-WWI turmoil.
+Marisa Diena was born in Turin to Jewish parents Giorgina and Mario Diena in 1916, in the midst of post-WWI turmoil.
 They were a middle-class family, her father being a printer with a local factory in Turin, though financial irregularity caused him to spend some time in prison.
 She had two younger brothers, Giorgio and Franco.
 During her early childhood in Italy, fascism was on the rise, spearheaded by Benito Mussolini.

 Fascism in Italy

 On March 23, 1919, when Marisa was three, Benito Mussolini officially launched his fascist movement, officially known as the Italian Combat Fascists.
 In 1921, the movement gained a seat in congress and was officially recognized as the National Fascist Party.
 Shortly after, in October 1922, the Fascist party marched on Rome and seized control of the Italian government, declaring Mussolini the new Prime Minister.
 Marisa was eight at the time.
 By 1928, all opposing political parties were abolished and democratic pretenses were discarded, cementing Mussolini as the effective dictator of Italy.
 As a child growing up in a fascist-run state, Marisa was encouraged to embrace fascism.
 However, sometime after June 1940, when Mussolini declared war on France and England, Marisa and her family moved to Rome.
 They moved back in 1943 after Mussolini fell from power.
 On September 8, 1943, Italy joined forces with Germany and was relabeled as the Italian Social Republic, conceding to Nazi control.